 The retirement benefit obligation is calculated on the basis of various financial and actuarial assumptions.
 The key assumptions for assessing these obligations are the discount rate, future salary and pension increases and the probability of the employee reaching retirement.
 The calculations were done by external experts and the principal assumptions used are summarised in note 16.
-At 31 December 2016, the underfunding amounted to TCHF 1'072 (31 December 2015 and 1 January 2015: TCHF 0).
-Using other basis for the calculations could have led to different results.
+At 31 December 2017, the underfunding amounted to TCHF 537 (31 December 2016: TCHF 1'072).
+Using other assumptions for the calculations could have led to different results.